-In the early Second World War – being 1939 or 1940, a total of nine pillboxes, along with other defenses and bunkers, were built across Canvey Island.
-Canvey Island formed the start of the first line of defense against an invasion coming towards Western England from the Germans.
+In the early Second World War – being 1939 or 1940, a total of nine pillboxes, along with other defences and bunkers, were built across Canvey Island.
+Canvey Island formed the start of the first line of defence against an invasion coming towards Western England from the Germans.
 This line is known as the GHQ line, and was intended to mainly protect factories producing equipment which was needed to keep Britain fit and fighting.
+At least 11 pillboxes once existed, with around 9 present around the seawalls, but now only one survives inland which escaped the seawall’s reconstruction in the late 1970s.
+Some may have been buried under the new wall.

-Today, only a handful of WW2 structures remain on the island, plus the final out of the nine pillboxes.
-The other eight were demolished upon the building of the new seawall in the 1970s and 1980s.
+Today, only a handful of WW2 structures remain on the island, plus the final out of eleven or more pillboxes.
 The last one, a Type FW3/98 (extremely rare in Essex) for those keen enthusiasts, stands today off of Haven road, on the side of the new Roscommon Way extension.

 This extension has done the pillbox nothing but a good revitalization, as it previously was partially engulfed by trees and bushes.
 What is also good now, is that you can follow the roadside path to access it, rather than having to go leaping over barbed wire fences to say the least.
-Before I was truly into Canvey’s history and remains, I visited the pillbox in what must have been 2009.
+Before I was truly into Canvey’s history and remains, I visited the pillbox in what must have been 2010.
 It had much litter inside it, from a mattress, to the bones of an animal.
 Now, the inside has been cleaned out, and the bushes which obstructed it removed.
-It now stands in excellent condition, maintaining all outer layers, unlike many of today’s pillboxes.
-It’s entrance has now been neatly sealed off with a green wire mesh, which could be seen as either a bad or good thing.
-Although it means we won’t be able to gain access, it does mean that it will be protected from vandals and litter on the inside.
+It now stands in reasonable condition, maintaining all outer layers although with some signs of crumbling.
+Camouflage nails are visible.
+It’s entrance was for a long time neatly sealed off with a wire mesh, although as of 2021 has since bee ripped off and is now full of litter.

-One thing to note for those who don’t know much about pillboxes, is that the average-sized holes, called loops, would be too small to house a ‘stereotype’, massive, belt-fed machine gun capable of cutting down hordes of approaching enemies.
-Instead, the average British pillbox was designed to be used to fire only a rifle or light machine gun (a machine gun which could be fired on the move by a single man).
-Those which could house a machine gun of a bigger sort, the Vickers machine-gun, are recognizable by having very large rectangular holes in them, with ‘stepped’ sides.
+One thing to note for those who don’t know much about pillboxes, is that the holes, called loops, were too small to house a medium belt-fed machine gun capable of cutting down hordes of approaching enemies.
+Instead, the average British pillbox was designed to be used to fire only a rifle or light machine gun (a machine gun operable by a single man).
+This pillbox has a smaller loophole near the door probably for close defence with a pistol.